ufukbakan/gitlab-mr-monitor/Readme.md

 ___
 ### How to get an access token

+#### Method 1
+- Click on the "Sign In" button that located on the top right corner
+- Follow instructions, you will be redirected back to home page

+#### Method 2
 - Sign in to your GitLab account
 - Click on your user <u>profile picture</u>
 - Go to <u>Preferences</u>